 Skip to main content

-►Department of the Air-Sea phenomena
+►Department of the Marine-Oceanic Meteorology:

-►Department of Climatology
+►Department of Climatology:

 Investigating seasonal and climate events effective on Iran; Identifying and reviewing some meteorological phenomena affecting the coastal and marine areas of Iran; Studying the present climate prediction models on a global scale and mesoscale, and adapting them; Investigating Climate Change and climate of the marine and coastal environment using the adapted models; Studying of paleoclimate change; and providing basic and specialized training courses.

-►Department of Atmospheric Prediction
+►Department of Atmospheric Prediction:

 • Modeling the Atmosphere and Ocean